PaymentsNZ/API-Event-Notification/README.md

 The APIs covered in the specifications are:

-- xxx
-- xxx
+- Event Notification API

 ## Files

 The files contained in this project cover:

-- xxx
+- [JSON Schemas](./schemas/) used for SET tokens

 ## Upstream API Reference

-This project has been derived from the xxx
+This project has been derived from the [Open Banking UK Event Notification API](https://openbankinguk.github.io/read-write-api-site3/v3.1.10/profiles/event-notification-api-profile.html) Profile v3.1.10.

 ## Contributors

 The main contributors are:

-- xxx
+- Payments NZ API Centre
+- Technical working group members

 ## License